wayneeseguin/graft/docs/concepts/merging.md

 # Merging Rules

-Merging in Spruce is designed to be intuitive.
+Merging in graft is designed to be intuitive.
 Files to merge are listed in-order on the command line.
 The first file serves as the base, and subsequent files are merged on top, adding new keys and replacing existing ones.

 ## Order of Operations

-Spruce processes files through multiple phases to handle various operations:
+graft processes files through multiple phases to handle various operations:

 ### 1. Build the Root Document